VariantEffect/mavehgvs/docs/spec.rst

 Substitution
 ------------

+.. note:: TODO: add some noncoding ('n.' variants) to the examples.

 MAVE-HGVS supports substitutions of a single nucleotide or amino acid.

 Unlike in HGVS, variants that describe identity to the reference at a single position (e.g. :code:`c.44=`) are not